mdsmus/aristoxenus/docs/humdrum.rst

 Parsing the kern representation
 -------------------------------

-The following attributes are used by :func:`humdrum.kern_tokenizer`.
+The following attributes are used by :func:`aristoxenus.parse.humdrum.main.kern_tokenizer`.
 The shouldn't be accessed by other functions or directly.

-.. attribute:: humdrum.types
+.. attribute:: aristoxenus.parse.humdrum.main.types

    A dictionary that maps a data record type such as duration, articulation, or beam to che characters that compose those types